willguxy/AutoAmex/README.md

 - Linux users, just run `./docker-start.sh`
 - (I would need to figure something out for Windows users)
 - The folder is mounted, so the log files would appear in your local dir as well
+- Note the time stamp of those log files would be UTC instead

 # Important Note
 - Please note that current version only works if you have one card per online account